raystack/guardian/docs/docs/getting_started/installation.md

 # Installation

-Guardian installation is quite simple.
-You can install Guardian on macOS, Windows, Linux, OpenBSD, FreeBSD, and on any machine.
-There are several approaches to installing Guardian.
+There are several approaches to install Guardian CLI

 1. [Using a pre-compiled binary](#binary-cross-platform)
 2. [Installing with package manager](#homebrew-installation)